xsodus/xendit-challenge-transaction-api/README.md

 This will run all the unit tests and integration tests in the project.

+## Running Tests via IntelliJ IDEA

+To run the test classes via IntelliJ IDEA, follow these steps:

+1. **Open IntelliJ IDEA:**
+    Launch IntelliJ IDEA on your machine and open the `xendit-challenge-transaction-api` project.

+2. **Navigate to the test class:**
+    In the Project tool window, navigate to the `src/test/java` directory and locate the test class you want to run (e.g., `PaymentControllerTest` or `TransactionServiceTest`).

+3. **Run the test class:**
+    - Right-click on the test class file.
+    - Select `Run 'PaymentControllerTest'` or `Run 'TransactionServiceTest'` from the context menu.

+4. **Run individual test methods:**
+    - Open the test class file.
+    - Locate the test method you want to run.
+    - Right-click on the test method name.
+    - Select `Run 'testMethodName'` from the context menu.

+5. **View test results:**
+    The test results will be displayed in the Run tool window at the bottom of the IntelliJ IDEA interface.
+You can view the status of each test, including any errors or failures.

+By following these steps, you can easily run and debug your test classes and methods directly within IntelliJ IDEA.

 ## CyberSource SDK

 The CyberSource SDK is used to interact with the CyberSource payment gateway.
 You can find the CyberSource SDK on GitHub: